Advocate Mutual Divorce lawyers

 • Place where the wife is residing at the time of filing of the Petition

 Once the petition for divorce by mutual consent is filed, & comes for a hearing both Husband & Wife are required to be present in the Court for the recording of the joint statement.
+In the either Husband or Wife is unable to physically present for any reason whatsoever, such party can appear through power of attorney granted by the party for this purpose.

 Such power of attorney holder preferably should be a family member of such spouse who is not able to present himself/herself before the court.
+On the date of the hearing, both Husband & Wife along with their lawyers, are required to appear before the Court.

+The Court may talk to both parties jointly &/or independently and try to explore any possibility of a settlement between them.
 In case the Court is unable to settle the disputes and differences between the parties, it will move ahead with the mutual consent divorce proceedings.

+Divorce by Mutual Consent is primarily divided into two stages, the First Motion & second Motion, & time gap/cooling period of a minimum of 6 months & Maximum of up to 18 months is mandatory.
 During both First Motion & Second Motion, Statements of both Husband & Wife are recorded before the Family Court Judge, to the effect that they have moved the mutual consent divorce petition out of their own free will and without any force or undue influence from any person.

+Both parties are also required to sign their statements made before the Family Court.
 Subsequent to the satisfaction of the Court regarding the above, an appropriate order is passed and the 1st movement of the mutual consent divorce proceedings would come to an end.

 In some places like Haryana or another state, the court gives a date after 6 months, when a joint statement for the second motion is recorded, while for Family courts located in Delhi, after a period of 6 months.